 In addition, several deficiencies in condition handler processing rules were corrected so that MySQL behavior is more like standard SQL:

 Block scope is used in determining which handler to select.
 Previously, a stored program was treated as having a single scope for handler selection.

 Condition precedence is more accurately resolved.

-Issues that caused server crashes resulting from incorrect handler call stack processing were fixed.
+Issues that caused the server to exit due to incorrect handler call stack processing were fixed.

 The work just described involved several condition-handler bug fixes:

 RETURNstatement did not clear the diagnostics area as it should have.
 Now the diagnostics area is cleared before executing

 RETURN.
 This prevents a condition in a nested function call from incorrectly propagating to an outer scope.
 It also means there is no way to return an SQL warning from a stored function.
 This change is not backward compatible, but the resulting behavior is more like standard SQL.

 HANDLERwas activated, the handled condition was immediately removed from the diagnostics area.
 Consequently, any SQL diagnostic statement executed in the handler was unable to examine the condition that activated the handler.
 Now condition information is available within the handler.